Do I need contents insurance as a student?

 Whether your insurance provider requires a lock or not you may want to request your landlord to add one anyway.
 Although you'll know your housemates you may not know the people they bring into your home.
 It's also an extra precaution if someone forgets to lock the front door, it may prevent theft of the stuff in your room.

-Will my stuff in common areas be covered?
+Will my stuff in common areas be covered in a student house?

 If you’re renting a house or a flat with other tenants the likelihood is you’ll have communal shared areas.
 These include kitchens, bathrooms and living rooms.
 It’s always worth checking with your insurer if your stuff would be covered in these areas.
 This is because many have different rules and may depend on the type of claim.

-What about our shared hallways in a flat?
+What about our shared hallways in a flat in student accommodation?

 You may share hallways, porches and other common areas with those who live in the same building.
 Many insurers will not cover these areas so items left here will be at your own risk.
 At Urban Jungle we’ve made sure you can cover these areas and you have an optional add on called ‘common areas’ in the journey.